bordjoski/zkp-fsh/README.md

 Optionaly, agreement can be configured to use custom base and alphabet during conversion process.
 Default base is `10` and default alphabet is `0123456789abcdefghijklmnopqrstuvwxyz`.\
 If used, configuration must be done manualy both on Client and Verifier side and must be identical to be able to deserialize data.\
-Configuration details is not included in serialized Agreement.\
+Configuration details are not included in serialized Agreement.

-Example:
+Example:\
 `const agreement = await zkpfsh.Agreement.generateAgreement();`\
 `const config = { base: 2, alphabet: '#%' };`\
 `agreement.configure(config);`